Therapy

 Dr Bujtor's approach

-Dr Bujtor is an expert in paediatric feeding, specialising in all aspects of child feeding, including paediatric feeding and eating disorders and is a trained feeding therapist.
+Dr Bujtor is an expert in paediatric feeding, specialising in all aspects of child feeding, including paediatric feeding and eating disorders.
+She is a trained feeding therapist with extensive clinical experience supporting children, young people and families navigating complex feeding and eating challenges across different stages of development.

 Therapeutic Approaches